Tineola bisselliella

 Tineola bisselliella, known as the common clothes moth, webbing clothes moth, or simply clothing moth, is a species of fungus moth (family Tineidae, subfamily Tineinae).
 It is the type species of its genus Tineola and was first described by the Swedish entomologist Arvid David Hummel in 1823.
-It and a number of closely related species are together known as the clothes moths due to their role as pests in human households.
-The specific name is commonly misspelled biselliella – for example by G. A. W. Herrich-Schäffer, when he established Tineola in 1853.
+It and several closely related species are together known as the clothes moths due to their role as pests in human households.
+The specific name is commonly misspelled biselliella – for example, by G. A. W. Herrich-Schäffer, when he established Tineola in 1853.

 The larvae (caterpillars) of this moth are considered a serious pest, as they can derive nourishment from clothing – in particular wool, but many other natural fibres – and also, like most related species, from stored foods, such as grains.

 Description

 Tineola bisselliella is a small moth of 6–7 mm body length and 9–16 mm wingspan (most commonly 12–14 mm).
 The head is light ferruginous ochreous, sometimes brownish-tinged.The antennae are thread-like and about four-fifths the length of the forewings.
 Forewings pale yellowish-ochreous; base of costa fuscous.
-Hindwings ochreous grey-whitish. (it is distinguished from similar species by its yellow-brown or ochreous colouring and red-orange tuft of hair on the head).A .The larva is white, eventually almost transparent, with a brown head.
+Hindwings ochreous grey-whitish. (it is distinguished from similar species by its yellow-brown or ochreous colouring and red-orange tuft of hair on the head).
+The larva is white, eventually almost transparent, with a brown head.
 It lives in a silk tube.